Father Michael Goetz Secondary School: Students

 The school has one of the highest populations of English-as-a-second-language students in the school district.

 Academics

 Students go through four years of schooling and the school offers a range of subjects at different levels of difficulty.

 The curriculum includes 13 areas of study for the 2020-2021 year in the arts, business, languages, science, mathematics, and technology.
-Father Michael Goetz specializes in technological education, including Computer Engineering, Computer Science, Communications Technology, Technological Design, Automotive Technology, Construction Technology, Woodworking, and Cosmetology.
-Father Michael Goetz also offers a robust Arts and Culture program including Dance, Music, Drama, and other specialized performing arts courses.
-Other programs offered at Goetz include Hospitality and Tourism, International Business studies including Accounting, Marketing, International Business, Entrepreneurship, and more.
-Goetz also offers religious studies including World Religions, Philosophy, and Christ and Culture.
-Goetz offers advanced English, and offers French, Mathematics, Sciences, and Canadian and Political studies.
-Goetz runs Political Science and Canadian Studies, Canadian Law, International Law, and Political Science courses.
-Father Michael Goetz offers a diverse set of courses for students to pick from.

-Specialist High Skills Major Programs

-Father Michael Goetz is home to two Specialist High Skills Major programs, both up to date with the constant changing trades climate.
-Goetz offers the Information and Communications Technology (ICT) and Arts and Culture programs.

-Spiritual development

-Before the start of school each day, morning prayer is conducted in the school chapel.
-Masses are held on special days at the Christ the King Church and in the school cafeteria or gym.
-The special days are the opening of the school year, Thanksgiving, Christmas, Ash Wednesday, Easter and the closing of the school year.
-Opportunities are also given to the students for public prayer, reconciliation, retreats and alms giving.

 2007 Censorship row

 In January 2007 a row broke out when the award-winning novel Snow Falling on Cedars by David Guterson was pulled from library shelves and classrooms, despite being used in the Grade 11 curriculum, after one parent objected that it contained sexually explicit text.
 The context in question contains a few explicit passages, including a married couple's first sexual encounter, as well as sexual relations between two youths.
 According to the Mississauga News, "a representative of Random House in Canada said the company hadn't heard any complaints about the book this side of the border.
 In the U.S., though, it has been the subject of controversy and bans, not just for the sexual content but also for its violence and exploration of racial issues."
 The book was restored in February following a review by a committee of trustees and curriculum experts.
 Many critics of the board's move argued that the content pales compared to media images to which high school students are exposed to on a daily basis.